Questor’s Gambit

 “They’re not in a language the computer recognizes.”
 The terrier looked really gloomy as he added, “And it probably means this ship has allies nearby.”

 Cmdr.
 Wilker looked around the bridge and saw that all the junior officers — Lt.
 Unari the black cat, Lt.
 Vonn the yellow lab, the gray tabby at the tactical station, and the shaggy poodle running scans of the nebula — looked similarly gloomy.
 “Hey now,” he barked, his muzzle splitting into an infectious collie grin.
 “You say ‘allies’ like they’re our enemies.
 We don’t know that — they might just be calling all their buddies in to come check out the cool new ship they’ve met!
-This could be the start of an entire new alliance between the Tri-Galactic Navy and these… triangular-ball-ships.”
+This could be the start of an entire new alliance between the Tri-Galactic Union and these… triangular-ball-ships.”

 There.
 That pep-talk ought to lighten everyone’s spirits, Cmdr.
 Wilker thought, swishing his tail.
 And everyone did look a little more hopeful.